 Reports to Lead Horticulturist, Stoneleigh

 Located in Villanova, PA, Stoneleigh: a natural garden is a 42-acre former private estate that opened as the Philadelphia area’s newest public garden in May of 2018.
-The Stoneleigh Summer Horticulture Internship is designed to provide interns with broad experience in the operation of a public garden, with a focus on ecological horticulture.
-The intern will assist in the creation and maintenance of garden landscapes and natural areas and will receive a behind-the-scenes look at public garden design and management.
-The intern will also be required to perform, as needed, any and all additional tasks necessary for the continued development of Stoneleigh.
+The Horticulturist’s primary role is to assist in the design, installation, and maintenance of garden landscapes and natural areas.
+He or she will also be required to perform, as needed, any and all additional tasks necessary for the continued development of Stoneleigh.

-- Under the guidance of the horticulture staff, perform general gardening duties such as pruning, planting, weeding, watering, mulching, mowing, and debris removal.
+- Perform general gardening duties such as pruning, planting, weeding, watering, mulching, mowing, snow and debris removal.

-- Receive training on the operation of heavy equipment including farm tractors, mini excavators, backhoes, commercial mowers, utility carts, as well as power tools such as chainsaws, blowers, string trimmers, hedge trimmers and other maintenance equipment.
+- Operate heavy equipment including farm tractors, mini excavators, backhoes, commercial mowers, as well as power tools such as chainsaws, blowers, string trimmers, and other maintenance equipment.

 - Assist with public events, tours, educational programs, and membership activities.